MoRe-ERL: Learning Motion Residuals using Episodic Reinforcement Learning: Experiments

 Similar to the multi-box environment, episodes are randomly initialized and terminate when either the goal is reached or the pre-defined maximum duration of 5 seconds elapses.
 For step-based methods, the observation includes (a) the position and velocity of both robots, (b) the goal of the iiwa robot and (c) the current timestamp.
 As in \ref{subsec:multi-box}, the step-based residual method includes the next reference action in the observation, while MoRe-ERL incorporates 5 intermediate waypoints from the reference trajectories.
 Sampling-based baselines reported in TABLE \ref{table:multi-box} are given 5 seconds planning time budgets for each problem in a space-time state space $\mathbb R^{7+1}$.
 The maximum arrival time of ST-RRT* is set to 5 seconds, and RRT-Connect has a fixed arrival time.
 The Markovian reward is weighted by $\beta_c = 5$, $\beta_g=20$ and $\beta_l = 0$ and the non-Markovian setting is same as \ref{subsec:multi-box}.

 MoRe-ERL achieves a 76.7\% success rate under the non-Markovian reward, outperforming ST-RRT*, which succeeds in only 39.2\% of cases after 5 seconds of planning.
-It is worth mentioning that the test cases are randomly generated and some of them may not be solvable.
+It is worth mentioning that the test cases are randomly generated, and some of them may not be solvable.
 To approximate the upper bound of success rate, we increased the planning budget to 120 seconds, where ST-RRT* achieved success in 86\% of the test cases.
+No significant performance gain is shown if the planning budget increases further.
 Fig. \ref{subfig:learning_curve_dual_arm} shows that step-based methods failed to learn a reasonable policy in both Markovian and non-Markovian reward settings.
 MoRe-ERL’s superior performance stems from its ability to identify the residual intervals while retaining critical behaviors, e.g., retracting from a shelf.
 These behaviors are usually difficult to learn from scratch.